winter0mute/manjaro-playbook/README.md

 ## Preamble

-1. Refresh the copy of the master package database from the server and install `Ansible` and `Git`
+1. Refresh the copy of the master package database from the server and install `Ansible` and `Git`.
+Also do a reboot to reload the newly installed packages/modules.
 ```
 sudo pacman -Syyu --noconfirm
 sudo pacman -S ansible git --noconfirm
+sudo reboot
 ```

 2. Git clone the current project